London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 Beautiful, remarkably quiet pub under London Bridge with nice, reasonably priced ports and a few beers on tap too.
 Friendly service.

-Jonathan Anderson - a week ago
+Jonathan Anderson - 3 months ago